-Department of English, Bodoland University is organising an International seminar on the theme of Environment Across Disciplines: Perspectives on the 21st Century in February 2022.
-As such we invite research contributions in the form of articles and presentations that can add critical edge to the ongoing discourse on
+Department of English, Bodoland University is organizing an International seminar on the theme Environment Across Disciplines: Perspectives on the 21st Century from 9th to 11th February 2022.

 The first question that comes to our mind when there is a talk on environment is whether it figures well in our practice.
 The next thought that disturbs us is if it is predominantly a part of our consciousness.
 Any discourse on the environment is not just for its own sake, but rather for the sake of collective transformation.
 The purpose of the seminar being organized by the Department of English, Bodoland University is to bring the disciplines together and take views from various perspectives which ought to be translatable into action.
 Literature departments will look at how the representation of environment in various literary texts addresses the environmental consciousness as the main objectives are to create and deepen consciousness.
 Environment matters both at local and global levels.
 Among the different issues around the world, this is one which does not have any boundary.
 So, while addressing it, a concerted effort of people from all walks of life is required, irrespective of regional, national and continental boundaries.